 I was diagnosed with Acromegaly in October of 2010.
 My condition, like many, if not most of the stories I read and hear about, was missed for many years.
 In my case, doctors estimated around 30 years.

 I met Dr. Lewis Blevins and Dr. Sandeep Kunwar for the first time at UCSF Center for Pituitary Disorders on a dreary, grey, drippy November San Francisco morning.
 “How fitting,” I thought; when you’re going to get bad news, it is usually a day like today, wet, windy and miserable.
 But contrary to my Hollywood movie-like image, they were amazingly reassuring, particularly to my wife Carol, who was very, very worried.
 After all, it is not every day you are told you have a tumor in your head.
-For some strange reason, I was as calm as I’ve ever been.
+Yet, for some strange reason, I was as calm as I’ve ever been.
 Finally, knowing exactly what had been bothering me for so many years was like a 5000-pound rock lifted off my back.
 “Well”, Dr. Blevins said, “you’ve been growing for 30 years, and we’re gonna stop that”.
 “You are going to be feeling much better”, he said.
 My first thought, as I was listening to their explanations, the surgery, medical treatment steps, and what the future would hold was: “Boy, these guys ooze competence”.
 I was as reassured as anyone could ever be after that first meeting with these two doctors and could not wait to get this thing out of my head.
 I felt very lucky to be where I was.
 “These guys are the rock stars of the neuroendocrinology world”, I told Carol.